 Updates inside and out will help increase your home’s appraisal value, should you be considering moving any time soon.
 It’s all about curb appeal and presenting a property that a wide range of potential buyers could see themselves living in.
 To that end, once you make any necessary upgrades or changes, it’s time for a thorough cleaning and decluttering from top to bottom.
 Make a checklist to address every nook and cranny, but also remember to address often overlooked items like dusty blinds, ceiling corner cobwebs.
 If your carpets need a refresh, connect with professional carpet cleaners for beautiful, spotless carpets.

-Every wedding site needs stations, and a house won’t be any different.
+Every wedding site needs station and a house won’t be any different.
 There should be a bridal suite (probably the master bedroom), guest bathrooms, a welcome area, a ceremony site, reception tables, and a dance floor.
 If you have guests staying over, sleeping quarters will need to be arranged.

 If you’re flipping the ceremony space into a reception party space, you’ll need to move the guests to another part of the property for cocktail hour while the transition is happening.
 An alternative to avoid the manual transformation is to have guests view the ceremony from their reception tables.